hoshsadiq/m3ufilter/README.md

 - `core.output`

     What to output.
 This can be either `csv` or `m3u`.
 CSV is useful for debugging and ensuring you've gone through all the channels, outside that, you generally want this to be `m3u`.

+- `core.group_order`

+    The order to put the categories in.

 - `providers`